shripalsoni04/nativescript-webview-interface/README.md

 ### Native App API

-**Constructor**
+*Constructor:*

 #### WebViewInterface(webView: WebView, src?: string)
 **webView** is an instance of nativescript [web-view](https://docs.nativescript.org/cookbook/ui/web-view).

 **src** is the url/local path to be loaded in web-view.
 If it is set, then you don't need to set it in *src* attribute in xml file.
-For proper funcioning of web-view to native communication on all device's it is **recommended** to set src here.
+For proper functioning of web-view to native communication on all device's it is **recommended** to set src here.

-**API Methods of WebViewInterface Class**
+*API Methods of WebViewInterface Class:*

 #### on(eventOrCmdName: string, callback: (eventData: any) => void): void
 Use this method to assign listener to any event/command emitted from webView.